 Immigration Reform = Economic Growth in Wisconsin

-> Reforming our immigration system will generate millions of dollars and thousands of jobs across Wisconsin.
+Reforming our immigration system will generate millions of dollars and thousands of jobs across Wisconsin.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 6,800 jobs and more than $547 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Wisconsin between 2010 and 2013 will translate into 5,433 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 3,100 jobs and add more than $267 million to Gross State Product by 2014.

-> In Wisconsin, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $381 million to Gross State Product in 2014.
+In Wisconsin, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $381 million to Gross State Product in 2014.

 Hispanics play an important role in all areas in Wisconsin, but a report recently published by the Partnership for a New American Economy shows how significant their economic contribution is.
 Statewide, Hispanics account for $3.1 billion of the spending power.
 They also pay $1 billion in federal, state, and local taxes; $511 million of that amount goes to Social Security and $120 million goes to the Medicare trust fund.